 Behavioral interviews are more important for senior positions, especially managerial positions.

-If you’re an experienced engineer, it should be pretty clear to you that the type of questions asked at tech interviews are very different from what your job role entails.
+If you’re an experienced engineer, it should be pretty clear to you that the type of Google interview questions asked for software engineers at tech interviews are very different from what your job role entails.
 At tech interviews, you’re asked to code up algorithms and solve problems by employing concepts in core data structures — things you don’t do as a part of your everyday job as a software engineer.
 This is precisely why tech interviews are supremely challenging, even for experienced programmers.

 That said, the best way to prepare for tech interviews is to find the ideal resource.
 By landing on a good resource, you realize what exactly recruiters are looking for and how you should fine-tune your skills and get interview-ready.